jhpoelen/effechecka/README.md

 # effechecka
 Generates taxonomic checklist and monitors biodiversity data access.

-See http://effehecka.org or http://gimmefreshdata.github.io for a prototypes using this service.
+See http://effehecka.org or http://gimmefreshdata.github.io for prototypes using this service.

 # running
 ## standalone